bnadji/BAlert/README.md

   1. `BAlert.build()` is called to build the browser DOM (and internal `DOM`) structures based on the `conf` object values.
   1. `conf.callbacks.onDisplayBegin` callback function is called (if any).
   1. `conf.alertStart` animation instructions are executed to animate the alert to existance.
-  1. Alert self-destruct timer is set for `conf.timeout` milliseconds if `conf.timeout > 0`.
+  1. Alert's self-destruct timer is set for `conf.timeout` milliseconds if `conf.timeout > 0`.
   1. Various alert window event handlers (`resize`, `click`, `touchstart`) are added.
   1. `conf.callbacks.onDisplayEnd` callback function is called (if any).